Verdi Requiem

 Featuring Shannon Jennings, soprano

-Christine Goerke, mezzo-soprano
+Christine Goerke, soprano

 Victor Starsky, tenor